Strong negation in the theory of computable functionals TCF: The Theory of Computable Functionals TCF

-\begin{itemize} \item $\I\mueq \Phi[X/\I]$ denotes the least fix-point closed under the introduction rule $\Phi(X)$.
-We require that $X$ occurs at most strictly positive in $\Phi(X)$. \item $\J\nueq \Psi[Y/\J]$ denotes the greatest fix-point of the closure rule $\Phi(Y)$, where $Y$ may only occur in strictly positive positions. \item We refer to $\{\vec{x}^{\vec{\sigma}}\,|\,A(\vec{x})\}$ as a comprehension-term.
-It is a predicate of arity $\vec{\sigma}$ and we identify the formulas $\{\vec{x}\,|\,A\}\vec{y}$ and $A[\vec{x}/\vec{y}]$. \item Term and type-substitution extends to predicates.
-Formulas and predicates are closed under (admissible) simultaneous substitutions for type-, term- and predicate-variables. \end{itemize} Furthermore, for any formula or predicate, we associate the following collections of predicate variables. \begin{itemize} \item at most strictly positive: $\mathbf{SP}(\cdot)$ \item strictly positive and free: $\mathbf{PP}(\cdot)$ \item freely occurring: $\mathbf{FP}(\cdot)$ \end{itemize} They each are defined recursively.
-Unless one of the specific rules on the right applies, they follow the generic rule for $\mathbf{P}$ on the left.
+\end{itemize} Furthermore, for any formula or predicate, we associate the following collections of predicate variables: \begin{itemize} \item at most strictly positive: $\mathbf{SP}(\cdot)$, \item strictly positive and free: $\mathbf{PP}(\cdot)$, \item strictly negative and free: $\mathbf{NP}(\cdot)$, \item freely occurring: $\mathbf{FP}(\cdot)$. \end{itemize} These predicate variables are defined recursively by the following rules, where unless one of the specific rules on the right applies, they follow the generic rule for $\mathbf{P}$ on the left:

-\end{definition} \begin{remark} The definitions $\I\mueq \Phi[X/\I]$ is very convenient in a general context.
-In practice however, inductive and coinductive predicates are introduced akin to algebras, by a list of clauses